wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

         sg_extract_make_tomolist('tomolist.mat', [pwd,'/novactf_bin8/'], 'sg_tomolist.txt');

-8. Copy the three lists into the `lists/` subfolder in your STOPGAP directory.
+8. Copy the three lists into the `lists/` subfolder in your `subtomo/` directory.

+### Preparing to run STOPGAP with MPI

+STOPGAP jobs are run by using a task-specific parser script (named `stopgap_*_parser.sh`) to generate a parameter file (named `*_param.star`) and then running that parameter file using the `run_stopgap.sh` script.

+1. Open `run_stopgap.sh` in any text editor, for example, gedit:

+        gedit run_stopgap.sh

+    The main parameters here are the "run options" which manage parallelization and the directories.

+2. For parallelization parameters, set `run_type` to `'local'`, `nodes` to 1, `n_cores` to 10, and `copy_local` to 0.
+The rest of the run options are SLURM-specific and can be ignored.

+3. Set `rootdir` to the absolute path of your `init_ref/` folder.
+As with TOMOMAN, we will update `paramfilename` before running each job.
+Save `run_stopgap.sh`.

 ## Extract Subtomograms

-With the lists we have prepared, we are now ready to extract our subtomograms.
+With the lists and run script prepared, we are now ready to extract our subtomograms.
-STOPGAP jobs typically work by first generating a parameter file for a given task, and submitting it to SLURM using the `run_stopgap.sh` script.

-1. Open the `stopgap_extract_parser.sh` in a text editor (e.g. gedit).
+1. Open the `stopgap_extract_parser.sh` in a text editor.

-2. Update the rootdir to the working directory.
+2. Update the rootdir to the absolute path of the `init_ref/` directory.
 The other directory parameters can be left alone; they are overrides to the standard STOPGAP structure.

-3. Update the file options.
+3. Update the list names in file options.
 Since these are all lists, they are assumed to be in the listdir.
-    > NOTE: since we are providing a tomolist, the tomodir is ignored.
+    > NOTE: since we are providing a tomolist, `tomodir` is ignored and can be left as `'none'`.

 4. Set the extraction parameters.
 The default subtomo_name is `'subtomo'`.
 For `boxsize`, 32 should be sufficient here.
-The `pixelsize` is 10.8 for bin8 data.
+Set `pixelsize` to 10.8 since we binned our 1.35 Å pixels by a factor of 8.
 For `output_format`, we find that `'mrc8'` works well, this saves the subtomogram as an 8-bit .mrc file.
 While 8-bit only provides 256 gradations, we generally find this is sufficient for the local information contained within a subtomogram.
 During extraction, the subtomogram is cropped and its values are floated between 0 and 255, rounded, and saved.